 Answering how to clean marble floors starts with understanding it is made.
 Marble is a natural stone, made from Limestone and other sedimentary minerals.
 Heat and pressure within the earth cause the individual mineral grains to recrystallise into a solid stone.
 Mineral impurities such as clay, sand and metal oxides help create the different colours seen in marble, such as green, brown and black.
 Geologists classify the stone as non-foliated metamorphic stone.

 It is a versatile natural stone, available in a variety of colours, patterns, and textures.
 Marble is a relatively soft stone compared to harder stone like Granite.
 It is also quite a porous stone compared to Granite.
 Since ancient times, it has been used as a building and sculptural material and as a decorative feature on walls, floors, counter-tops and furnishings. it is a beautiful stone, adding value to any home.

 How to Clean Marble Floors

 A Marble floor is one of the most beautiful natural stones Marble floors have been used for millennia to create elegant floors.
 It is just as popular today.
+Yet, Marble is a relatively soft stone, very porous and can damage easily.
 Like all natural stone surfaces all other natural stones, marble must be cleaned regularly to prevent soiling and stains.
 If you have a dirty, stained marble floor, here is a 7 step guide on how to clean it and restore the finish: